 The Grin & Bear It

-Join CB Nordic for 15 km and 25 km trail run competitions.
-Run registration open now.
+Join CB Nordic for 15 km and 25 km trail run competitions, plus a new mountain bike race!
+Registration is open!

 The Grin & Bear It is Crested Butte’s oldest trail challenge.
 Historically presented as a sprint to Green Lake and back, this classic event has evolved to offer a 25k Loop competition while still maintaining the traditional 15k race.

-New in 2025, we’re offering a 25k mountain bike race.
-The bike will be technical and difficult - a great training opportunity for the Summer Grand Traverse.
+Coming back for year two, we’re offering a 25k mountain bike race.
+The bike is technical and difficult - a great training opportunity for the Summer Grand Traverse.

 Questions?
 Contact events@cbnordic.org.